aindrajaya/react-performance/approach/bad-structure.md

 - All child components re-render because their parent re-rendered
 - This creates a "cascade" effect

+### The Megaphone Analogy

+**System 1: React State/Context (The Megaphone)**

+When we talk about "state declared high up in the tree," we're talking about state managed by React itself, via useState or a useReducer inside a top-level component or Context provider.

+**How it Works:** The state lives inside a React component (App, UserProvider, etc.).
+When you call setQuery('new value'), you are telling that specific component, "Your state has changed.
+You must re-render."

+**The Update Mechanism:** React's rendering model is top-down.
+Once that top-level component is marked for re-render, React has no choice but to walk down its entire child tree, diffing the virtual DOM to see what changed.
+Every single child component is visited and has its render logic executed (even if it returns the same elements and doesn't update the DOM).

+**The Analogy:** Think of this as a Megaphone.
+The App component shouts "I'VE UPDATED!" through the megaphone.
+Every single component below it in the hierarchy has to stop what it's doing, listen to the announcement, and decide if it pertains to them.
+This is the "render cascade" we discussed.
+It's noisy and inefficient.

 ### Data Flow in Bad Structure

 ```